Levy Consultation: What you told us

 How much feedback did we receive?

-Over the levy consultation period, we received nearly 8,700 total submissions and 6,925 sentiments (agree/disagree).
+Over the levy consultation period, we received 8,748 total submissions, including 6,925 sentiments (agree/disagree).

 Total submissions

-We received much more positive feedback for the proposed changes to the work account, including reclassifying professional sports and home improvement stores.
+We received positive feedback for the proposed changes to the work account, including 72 per cent support for removing subsidisation of the No Claims Discount, and Experience Rating products, by businesses outside these programmes.

 Feedback submissions